arcionlabs/arcion-loadgen/README.cockroach.md

 - Start CockroachDB

-This is is copy/paste from [Start a Cluster in Docker (Insecure) in Mac](https://www.cockroachlabs.com/docs/stable/start-a-local-cluster-in-docker-mac.html) with the following change(s):
+This is a copy/paste from [Start a Cluster in Docker (Insecure) in Mac](https://www.cockroachlabs.com/docs/stable/start-a-local-cluster-in-docker-mac.html) with the following change(s):
   - use arcnet instead of roachnet

 ```